arv-anshul/arv-anshul.github.io/docs/projects/spotify-analysis/index.md

 - [x] Which daytime user listen most and whom.
 - [x] Tracks which have listened most times in a day.
 - [x] Tracks streaming streak (by day/week).
+- [x] T/As which only played once
+- [x] Dates when user does not played any track

 ### Using `Playlist.json`